Towards generalisable and calibrated synthetic speech detection with self-supervised representations: Methodology

-We investigate self-supervised representations stemming from the wav2vec 2.0~\cite{wav2vec2} method.
-We have chosen this family of models because it has proved strong transfer abilities and has multiple variants, which enables us to assess the importance of other factors, such as model size or pretraining data.
-Next we describe the considered model variants.

-Wav2vec 2.0 was designed to perform unsupervised pretraining on raw audio data, meaning that it can learn useful representations from speech signals without the need for explicit phonetic or linguistic annotations.
-It uses contrastive predictive coding to capture high-level features and contextual information from the audio.
-Wav2Vec2-XLS-R (300M, 1B, 2B)~\cite{xlsr} is an extension of wav2vec 2.0 aimed at learning cross-lingual speech representations.
-Its main extension refers to a shared quantisation module over feature encoder representations, which produces multilingual speech units, thus sharing acoustic representations across languages.
-WavLM~\cite{wavlm} added the task of speech denoising to its self-supervised masked audio prediction.
-It is based on the Transformer architecture and aims to produce high-level features targeted towards other non-ASR tasks.
+\mypar{Pretrained representations.} We investigate self-supervised representations stemming from the wav2vec 2.0~\cite{wav2vec2} method.
+We have chosen this family of models because it has proved strong transfer abilities \cite{yang2021superb} and comes in multiple variants, enabling us to assess the importance of various factors, such as model size or pretraining data.
+Wav2vec 2.0 was designed to perform unsupervised pretraining on raw audio data and as a result learns useful speech representations without the need of phonetic or linguistic annotations.
+It uses contrastive predictive coding \cite{oord2018cpc} to capture high-level feature and contextual information.
+Several wav2vec 2.0 extensions were subsequently developed.
+The first class of models is XLS-R~\cite{xlsr}, which learns cross-lingual speech representations.
+This is achieved by adding a shared quantisation module over the feature encoder representations, producing multilingual speech units, and thus sharing acoustic representations across languages.
+This model comes in different sizes: 300M, 1B or 2B parameters.
+The second class of models is WavLM~\cite{wavlm}, which considered the task of speech denoising in addition to the masked audio prediction task in wav2vec.
+The model aims to produce high-level features targeted towards other non-ASR tasks.
+We use all these variants in our experiments.